Weekend in DUISBURG – Steel And Style in Germany’s Ruhr Area

 Due to the clever architecture, Lehmbruck’s sculptures are illuminated from changing angles.

-Although the museum is focusing on the work of the sculptor Wilhelm Lehmbruck and is named after him, obviously, it also owns a collection of German as well as international modernist sculptures and paintings.
-In its surroundings, the Immanuel-Kant-Park is a publicly accessible sculpture garden with more than 40 statues.
+Although the museum focuses on the work of the sculptor Wilhelm Lehmbruck and is named after him, obviously, it also owns a collection of German as well as international modernist sculptures and paintings.
+In its surroundings, the Immanuel Kant Park is a publicly accessible sculpture garden with more than 40 statues.

 Sculpture Kant by Roger Löcherbach at the Immanuel Kant Park in Duisburg